Ro6ertWcislo/AutoESN/README.md

 ### Input scaling vs Activation Radius

-For SNA architectures only the one hyperparameter from the set:{Input scaling *s*, Acativation radius *r*, Spectral radius *ρ*}can be adjusted.
-The others can be fixed with no negative influence on the model memory.This  conclusion  comes  from  normalization  effect  of  activation  radius *r* and  is  confirmed  by  the empirical results presented below and obtained for SNA ESN, with div<sub>sr</sub>∈ {10,20,30,40}, where div<sub>sr</sub>=*s*/*r*.
+For SNA architectures only the one hyperparameter from the set: {Input scaling *s*, Acativation radius *r*, Spectral radius *ρ*} can be adjusted.
+The others can be fixed with no negative influence on the model memory.
+This  conclusion  comes  from  normalization  effect  of  activation  radius *r* and  is  confirmed  by  the empirical results presented below and obtained for SNA ESN, with div<sub>sr</sub>∈ {10,20,30,40}, where div<sub>sr</sub>=*s*/*r*.
 For each div<sub>sr</sub>, 20 different values of *s* and *r* were selected.
-For each of these configurations,the models with the same initial weights were trained in 10 trials.
+For each of these configurations, the models with the same initial weights were trained in 10 trials.
 As presented in Figure below the models with the same div<sub>sr</sub> exhibit practically the same memory capacity.

 The figure below presents Memory  Capacity  NRMSE  scores for recalling input seen 30 steps before for ESN  with  fixed  ratio  of div<sub>sr</sub>,  where div<sub>sr</sub>∈ {10,20,30,40}.
 For  each div<sub>sr</sub>,  20  different  values  of *s* and *r* were  chosen.
 All experiments were conducted on SNA ESN with fixed weights (s and r were changing at the begging of the training but not the weights!).
 10 diferent SNA ESNs were initialized with different weights and the results were averaged for each configuration.